emadonev/emadonev/README.md

-- 👋 Hi, I’m @emadonev
+- 👋 Hi, I’m @emadonev and I'm 15
-- 👀 I’m interested in astronomy and science
+- 👀 I’m interested in astrophysics and physics
-- 🌱 I’m currently learning python programming
+- 🌱 I’m currently working on a machine learning model for recognising galaxy mergers

 <!---
 emadonev/emadonev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.